voidpenguin-28/Textractor-ExtraExtensions/Textractor.GptApiTranslate/README.md

 		- You can log into your OpenAI account here: https://platform.openai.com/login?launch
 	- If you do not have an OpenAI account, you can register here: https://platform.openai.com/signup
 	- If you need further assistance on how to retrieve your API key, reference this guide: https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/
+	- If you are using a custom endpoint/API (ex: Gemini), you would still provide the API key here.
 4. **Model**: The GPT model to use for API requests.
 	- Default value: 'gpt-4-1106-preview' (GPT-4-Turbo model)
 	- This value should be the model value that normally gets passed into the GPT API.